Cap-go/website/src/pages/blog/automatic-build-and-release-with-github-actions.md

 ---
 This tutorial focuses on the GitHub hosting, but you can adapt it with little tweak to any other CI/CD platform.

+## Preface

+Be sure you have add your app first to capgo, this tutorial just focus on the upload phase

 ## Commit convention